michaelchadwick/michaelchadwick.info/blog/_posts/2017-08-14-raffler-ftw.md

 layout: post
 title:  "Raffler FTW"
-tags: js javascript standard node nodejs framework systemjs raffler uccsc ucsd gulp task-runners
+tags: gulp javascript nodejs raffler systemjs task-runners uccsc ucsd
 headerImage: posts/screenshot_raffler.png
 excerpt: "Since my last post, I've worked on Raffler quite a bit (it got its own domain, for one), making it **warmer**, _juicier_, and with a nice glaze around the edges.
 In sum, it's approximately 476% better."